This easy garlic snap peas recipe is healthy, delicious and ready in just 8 minutes!

 Although I also love this Sugar Snap Pea Salad, too.
 Just a few more ingredients and really good!

 I use a carbon-steel wok for my Asian stir-fries and other dishes.
 A heavy skillet will work fine but do consider investing in a wok – they’re so fun to cook with and make easy work of one-dish meals.

 I’ll be posting my easy fried rice recipe later this week which I make all the time with leftover rice; it just wouldn’t be the same without my beloved wok!

 - 3 cups sugar snap peas

 - coarse salt & freshly ground black pepper

 - Heat a wok or large skillet over medium-high heat.
 Add oil and swirl around the pan.
-When oil is shimmering, add sugar snap peas.
+When the oil is shimmering, add the sugar snap peas.
 Stir frequently for 3-4 minutes or until peas are starting to soften but are still crisp-tender.
-Add garlic and stir constantly for one minute.
+Add the garlic and stir constantly for one minute.
 Season well with salt & pepper and serve.

 Nutrition Information:Yield: 4 Serving Size: 1